armadaproject/armada/helm.md

 All limits are proportional to overall amount of resources in the system.

-In this example, a queue can use at most 25% of all available cpu **and** memory.
+In this example, a queue can use at most 25% of all available CPU **and** memory.

 `maximalResourceFractionPerQueue` Is the maximum resource a queue can hold as a percentage of the total resource of this type over all clusters.